Easy quantum groups: 4c. Cumulant theory

 In order to do this, we can use the very definition of the cumulants, namely:

 By exponentiating, we obtain from this the following formula:

 But this leads, via some standard calculus, to the above formula for $M_n(f)$. \end{proof}

-Time now to go back to quantum groups, and answer our questions.
-We will restrict the attention to the orthogonal easy quantum groups that we know, namely $S_N,H_N,O_N$.
-We will need the following observation about these quantum groups, from \cite{bsp}:
+Time now to go back to groups, and answer our questions.
+We will restrict the attention to the orthogonal easy groups that we know, namely $S_N,H_N,O_N$.
+We will need the following observation regarding these groups, from \cite{bsp}:

 \begin{proposition} The orthogonal easy groups $G\subset O_N$ that we know, namely

 come respectively from the following categories of partitions $D\subset P$,

 which in turn come from certain subsets $L\subset\mathbb N$, as follows,